fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-11-Ray-Tracing-Adventure.md

 Even though BVH works, I could not manage to share BVH structures between mesh instances yet.
 So each instance still has to build its own BVH, which is not optimal.
 I will try to improve this in the future parts.

 ### Outputs
 As I mentioned in the beginning, chinese dragon model had very small vertex coordinates, which caused intersection issues.
 I could not find a proper solution for this yet, therefore results for marching_dragons is still not perfect.
 Also, in dragon_new_ply.json input, I could not get a result after 45 minutes of rendering even though I confirmed it creates BVH correctly.
 I will investigate these issues further in the next part.
+And in mirror_room.json I get an additional light in compared to the reference image, it is fixed when I remove one of the point lights.

  Other than that, everything else seems to be working fine now.

 As in previous part, I would like to thank Professor Ahmet Oğuz Akyüz for all the course materials and guidance, and Akif Uslu for contributions to the 3D models.